Senior Editor, Global Nation

-In my non-digital life, I am the co-editor of Chinese Characters (UC Press, 2012) and a consulting editor to the Journal of Asian Studies.
+In the world of longer reads, I am the co-editor of Chinese Characters (UC Press, 2012) and a consulting editor to the Journal of Asian Studies.